 In this review, we’ll explain several similarities and differences between these 2 popular policies.
 By the end, you’ll be a smarter Medigap shopper who will be able to make an informed choice about which policy to buy.

 medicare supplement plans are STANDARDIZED!

-IMPORTANT: Medigap is standardized throughout the country (except in Minnesota, Massachusetts, and Wisconsin).
-There are 10 Medigap policies that are labeled with a specific letter.
-Currently, the available policies you may purchase are letters F, G, N, A, B, C, D, K, M and L.
+IMPORTANT: Medigap policies are standardized throughout the country (except in Minnesota, Massachusetts, and Wisconsin).
+There are 10 plans that are labeled with a specific letter.

-Medigap policies are sold by private insurance companies.
-With standardized policies, any policy type with the same letter has to provide the same benefits no matter the health, age or location of the beneficiary.
+These plans are sold by private insurance companies.
+Not every company sells every plan letter and Medigap plans are different than Medicare Advantage plans.
+Since Medicare Supplement insurance plans are standardized policies, any policy type with the same letter has to provide the same benefits no matter the health, age or location of the beneficiary.
 That makes comparing policies simple.

-In other words, a Plan N from Cigna has the same benefits as a Plan N from Aetna or Mutual of Omaha.
+In other words, a plan from Cigna has the same benefits as the same plan letter from Aetna or Mutual of Omaha.

-What is the difference between Medicare Supplement Plan N and Plan G?
+What are the Differences Between Medicare Supplement Plan N vs Plan G?

 Plan G Covers: